gboehl/pynare/README.rst

 Installation via ``pip``
 --------------------------------------

-Installation is as simply as running (Windows user from the Anaconda Prompt):
+Installation is as simply as running (Windows users from the Anaconda Prompt):

 .. code-block:: sh